-We have financed our operations to date principally through our equity offerings and proceeds from issuances of our preferred stock, common stock, and warrants.
-At March 31, 2022, we had \$180.0 million of cash, cash equivalents and restricted cash.
-Accordingly, management believes that the Company has sufficient capital to fund its plan of operations for at least a twelve-month period from the issuance date of our March 31, 2022 financial statements.
+We have financed our operations to date principally through our equity offerings and proceeds from issuances of our preferred stock, common stock and warrants.
+As of June 30, 2022, we had \$135.9 million of cash, cash equivalents and restricted cash and \$48.9 million of short-term investments.
+Accordingly, management believes that we have sufficient capital to fund our plan of operations for at least a twelve-month period from the issuance date of our June 30, 2022 financial statements.
 However, in order to address our capital needs in the long-term, including potential future clinical trials, we must continue to actively pursue additional equity or debt financing, government funding, and monetization of our existing programs through partnership arrangements or sales to third parties.